matloff/TidyverseSkeptic/README.md

 Well-intentioned and useful, to be sure, but with the conscious effect of increasing the firm's influence, and some would argue, power.

-A good way to understand the intent of RStudio to bring all of R to the Tidy world is the **broom** package.
-Titled "Convert Statistical Analysis Objects into Tidy Tibbles, its goal is to convert the output of numerous packages into Tidy form.
+A good example of the intent of RStudio to bring all of R to the Tidy world is the **broom** package.
+Titled "Convert Statistical Analysis Objects into Tidy Tibbles," its goal is to convert the output of numerous packages into Tidy form.

 "Testimonials" are legion.
-Non-programmers who take Tidy-based R courses are delighted that they can now do some data analysis, and praise the Tidyverse without realizing they have nothing to compare it to.
+Non-programmers who take Tidy-based R courses are delighted that they can now do some data analysis, and praise the Tidyverse without realizing they have no basis for comparison to base-R.

 RStudio counts **ggplot2** as being part of the Tidyverse, but it was developed much earlier, and does not follow the Tidy philosophy.
-But as a result of such inclusion, I see many users who, being justly impressed with **ggplot2**, mistakenly think that the package can only be used from Tidy code.
+But as a result of such inclusion, I see many users who, being justly impressed with **ggplot2**, mistakenly think that the package can only be used from Tidy code and thus is an advantage of being Tidy.
 This illustrates the mindset that has developed.

 And there is a Bandwagon Effect at work, and even a hint of cult-like behavior.
 I've seen statements on Twitter from "graduates" of Tidyverse